codex-academy/Nelisa/7_Search_and_filter.md

 ## Front-end testing

 Add some more DalekJS tests.
-You'll need some new methods like `type` and `submit`.
+You'll need to add some new methods like `type` and `submit` in your DalekJS test code.

 Generate a report of your tests using Dalek's HTML reporter.
 Run